 The IBC will inspect previously approved laboratories at least every three years unless the Inventory and Activity Registration (IAR) indicates any of the following:

-NOTE: Compliance issues may be reported directly to the IBC Chair, Administrator, Committee Members, or EHS Biosafety.
+NOTE: Compliance issues may be reported directly to the IBC Chair, IBC Coordinator, IBC Committee Members, or EHS Biosafety.
 Click here for contact information.